2013-01-20

 Note that when you try to push past the allocated capacity of a

-vector, no push happens and VECTOR-PUSH
+vector, no push happens and VECTOR-PUSH returns

-to signify this.
+NIL to signify this.
 To make truly resizeable vectors set

-keyword argument to non-nil when creating
+the :adjustable keyword argument to non-nil when creating

-.
+the vector using MAKE-ARRAY.
 To insert stuff into a

-resizeable vector, we use VECTOR-PUSH-EXTEND
+resizeable vector, we use VECTOR-PUSH-EXTEND, which

 increases the capacity of the underlying storage if a push is attempted